 Whether you're a gamer, a video editor or a graphic designer, you need a computer with powerful graphics capabilities.
 Unless you upgraded when you bought your computer, its graphics chipset is likely integrated with the CPU or even motherboard.
 Often called onboard video, such a solution shares system memory and processing power with your computer, which can make graphics-intensive applications work painfully slowly.
 What you need is a discrete graphics card with ample processing power and video memory.
 Such cards fit into a slot on your motherboard and connect directly to your monitor.

-We've created side-by-side graphics card comparisons and detailed reviews of the best graphics cards, such as the AMD Radeon R9 290X, the Nvidia GeForce GTX 780 and the Nvidia GeForce GTX 770.
+We've created side-by-side graphics card comparisons and detailed reviews of the best graphics cards, such as the Nvidia GeForce GTX 980, Nvidia GeForce GTX 970 and AMD Radeon R9 290X.
 You can also read our articles on graphics cards and get tips on eking the best video-rendering capabilities out of your computer.

 Graphics cards continue to get faster and more powerful, and the options can seem overwhelming.
 To find the right one, first consider how you'll use it.
 If you want to play the latest games at ultra-high settings and resolutions higher than 1080p, you'll be happiest with a high-end card.
 If you just want to edit videos, a midrange card still provides a vast improvement over integrated graphics.
 This guide will help you choose the right graphics card for your needs.

 Whatever a graphics card looks like or its specifications are, all you really need to know is how it performs.
 Can it handle your favorite games at the highest settings, and at what resolutions?
 We created our graphics card comparison by compiling test data across a slew of modern games.
 We tested all of the games at 1080p with the highest settings and recorded their average frame rates.
+We also looked at 4K performance.
 Higher frame rates are better, as they provide a smoother rendering experience and are a good indication of more power.

 Noise and Power